tytydraco/yessleep/out/Im_about_to_burn_my_aunts_house_to_the_ground_Because_Im_too_lucky.md

 He averted his gaze, pulling dead vines from his neck.

 “I was eight when she took me from my mom,” he mumbled, burying his head in his knees.
-“She told me I'm her lucky charm.”
+“She told me I'm her *lucky charm*.”

 I made sure to distance myself, stumbling to the other side of the living room.